Welltory/measure-stress-heart-rate-ios/README.md

 ### Configure your website to host the 'apple-app-site-association' file <a name="configure_aasa"></a>

-The AASA (short for apple-app-site-association) is a file that lives on your website and associates your website domain with your native app.
+The AASA (short for apple-app-site-association) is a file that is located on your website and associates your website domain with your native app.
 The AASA file contains a JSON object with a list of apps and the URL paths on the domain that should be included or excluded as Universal Links.
 Here is a sample AASA file:

 ```json
 {